plone/volto/docs/source/user-manual/copy-paste-blocks.md

 Volto also allows the selection of multiple contiguous blocks.
 This feature can be used by selecting a start block and an end block while holding the {kbd}`shift` key.
-This will select all the blocks between the start and end blocks, allowing you to copy or delete multiple blocks at once.
+This will select all the blocks between the start and end blocks, allowing you to copy, cut, or delete multiple blocks at once.

 ```{eval-rst}
 .. video:: ../_static/user-manual/blocks/block-copy-cut.mp4